Franchising - What is franchising?

 Within a franchise, the franchisee gains tried and tested products or services, ongoing support and guidance, existing guidelines and business strategies, as well as immediate name recognition and brand reputation.
 As such, a franchise usually requires less experience than other business structures.

 An established business may choose the franchise arrangement if it is looking to expand quickly at a low cost.
-Although the franchisor often needs to offer support at guidance to franchisees, franchises require very little captial compared to other expansion options.
+Although the franchisor often needs to offer support at guidance to franchisees, franchises require very little capital compared to other expansion options.

 However, with all business structures, there are risks involved with franchising.
 For example, if certain franchises offer poor quality goods or services, this can have a negative impact on other franchises, and affect the entire brand’s reputation.
 Franchises also have less flexibility that other business structures, as franchisees need to follow a set way of doing things.